turingschool/curriculum/source/projects/son_of_store_engine.markdown

 ### Project Check-Ins

 Rapid and frequent feedback about the work we produce is a central tenet of agile software development and lean product delivery.
-We're incorporating this reality in the same way that most agile software teams do in practice, by holding a show and tell session with the project stakeholders throughout the process.
-We'll do this to verify that the work done so far is in line with the product manager's expectations and to sanity check your team's progress toward delivery.

 #### Show-And-Tell

+This meeting will verify that the work done so far is in line with the product manager's expectations and to sanity check your team's progress toward delivery.

 A 'Show and Tell' milestone exists in the starter stories.
-This milestone will be positioned to indicate the features required for completion.
-Meeting this milestone will be worth 2 points of your total score.
+This milestone is positioned to indicate the features required for completion.
+Meeting this milestone will affect your project evaluation.

 When you reach this milestone please create a tag or branch (named *show_and_tell*) for reference.